'A Year in the Life': 'Gilmore Girls' comes full circle

 Easter eggs, inside jokes, heaps of nostalgia — these are the things you expect from a revival, especially one almost a decade in the making.
 But these throwbacks seem particularly intentional given the circular nature of the story.
 We begin "Gilmore Girls" with Lorelai thirty-two and a single mother; we end "A Year in the Life" with Rory thirty-two and a (future) single mother.
 The callbacks to the pilot are not only sentimental — they’re emphasizing how the lives of Lorelai and Rory are entwined in more ways than one.

 Many things did change from "Gilmore Girls" to "A Year in the Life."
 While Stars Hollow remains whimsical and weird, the town has progressed — fighting for inclusion in a gay pride parade, hosting a secret bar in their generally dry town.
 In fact, there’s more casual drinking, cursing, and sex amongst our characters…as if the writers are trying to accentuate Rory’s newfound worldliness.
 Speaking of, Rory’s transformation is the revival’s most realistic, but often frustrating, portrait.
 We expect Rory to encounter hardship, of course — not flirt with moral ambiguity at such a later age.
-Like any revival, "A Year in the Life occasionally has difficulty recapturing its original magic."
+Like any revival, "A Year in the Life" occasionally has difficulty recapturing its original magic.

 But as much as the new mini-series sometimes knocks us off our feet, fans can now contemplate the end with a sense of satisfaction.
 We finally know Sherman-Palladino’s famous final words, which was a long time coming; but more importantly, I believe, we can appreciate how the ending fulfills suspicions we’ve held for nearly two decades: that Lorelai and Rory share much more than just their name.